Tuart

 Quenda-southern brown bandicoot (Photo: E.McLerie)

-Rehabilitating Roe 8 field trip to revegetation site at Tuart, May 2023
+Rehabilitating Roe 8 field trip to revegetation site at Tuart, May 2023.

 The remaining distinctive tall tuarts make up around 20% of the trees and provide roosting habitat for a variety of birds.
 While road works, rubbish dumping and off-road vehicles have impacted this area, the bushland is remarkably healthy with natural composting of leaves providing habitat for insects and multiple tree species supporting underground organisms like mycorrhizal fungi.
 The truffle-like fruiting bodies of underground fungi are a preferred food of quenda.
 This site hosts a small population of the rare Perth hopbush (a priority 4 flora species).
 In djilba (first spring in the Nyungar six seasons) wildflowers like koorla (native wisteria) can still be found here.
-Both nectar-eating birds such as the jinjee (New Holland Honey Eater) and seed/nut eating birds like the karak (Forest Red-tailed Black Cockatoo) and ngoolark (Carnaby’s Cockatoo) are frequent visitors to this woodland.
+Both nectar-eating birds such as the bandin (New Holland Honey Eater) and seed/nut eating birds like the karak (Forest Red-tailed Black Cockatoo) and ngoolark (Carnaby’s Cockatoo) are frequent visitors to this woodland.
 This tuart woodland is a remmant of the original vegetation of the Swan Coastal Plain, largely cleared to accommodate the metropolitan sprawl of Perth.
 While the extent of urban bushland is reduced every year by clearing, the diversity of remaining bushland is also declining.
 Survival of the rare bush remnant at this site is being increased with infill plantings by Rehabilitating Roe 8 and regular hand-weeding by dedicated volunteers, who stop to enjoy morning tea in the shade of the tall tuarts.